lavoneharris/Setting-up-a-Firewall/README.md

 <h2>Description</h2>
-This Firewall Lab consist of new VM on Oracle Virtual Box,that will act as firewall.
+This Firewall Lab consist of new VM on Oracle Virtual Box, that will act as firewall.
 We will both create a firewall and set up rules for the firewall that will block a specific IP address.

 <br />